jmpa-oss/jcleal.me/resume/data.md

 * Lead the user management of New Relic, reducing from 350+ full users to <200 full users, resulting in the business not being overcharged for users outside the contractual paid seats.
 * Assisted in the ISO 27001 audit, for three controls around logging, which contributed to the business achieving certification.
 * Contributed to the creation of a spike for an alternative logging platform for the business using Loki, Grafana, & AWS EKS.
 If productionized, the business would have a logging platform that has no cost tied to ingestion, reducing the cost of logging overall.
-* Travelled cross-office to assist presenting logging and tracing workshop to teams, resulting in an increase of the number of platforms and services using the centralized logging and tracing platforms over self-managed solutions.
+* Travelled cross-office to assist presenting logging and tracing workshops to teams, resulting in an increase of the number of platforms and services using the centralized logging and tracing platforms over self-managed solutions.
 * Mentored proteges via the Future Maker Academy, where one such protégé has since been promoted out of the program.

 #### Associate DevOps Engineer, [MYOB](myob.com.au)